diffix/reference/docs/led.md

 In the following discussion of low effect detection we will be using the following terms:

 - **Bucket**: a single aggregate row in the output (or multiple rows in the case of implicit aggregation).
 [The definition can be found here](https://github.com/diffix/strategy/issues/6).
-- **Combination**: is a set of truth values associated with both conditions and a bucket.
+- **Combination**: for each buckets, is a set of per-condition truth values.
 Condition `A` has two combinations: `A = true` and `A = false`.
 Either or both might exist for a bucket.
+- **Outcome**: the true/false result of either a condition or a combination.
+If a combination is false, the matching rows are not included in the answer and vice versa.
-- **Low effect**: the number of distinct AIDs associated with a bucket or combination is below a threshold.
+- **Low effect (LE)**: a combination is LE when the number of distinct AIDs associated with the rows that match the condition falls below a threshold.
+(A combination that is not LE is labeled NLE.)
+- **Flip row**: A row is flipped if it changes from excluded from the answer to included in the answer or vice versa.
+- **Attackable condition**: a condition is attackable when forcing it to false or true flips the rows matching a LE combination, but not the rows of NLE combinations.
+- **Forcing a condition**: setting a condition to be always true or always false, for the purpose of determining if a condition is attackable.
+- **Attackable combination**: an LE combination with an associated attackable condition.
+- **Replay a row**: re-executing the query for a given row, normally with a forced condition in order to determine if the row is flipped.

 # LED

-Low-Effect Detection is where we find conditions or groups of conditions that have very little effect on the AIDs that comprise the result of a query.

-In principle, LED can be used to defend against difference attacks by removing the effect of LE conditions on the answer.
-This would have the same effect as dropping the condition from the query.
-There are however two difficulties here.
-First, one can't entirely drop the condition from a query, because a given condition or condition combination can be LE for some answer buckets, and not LE (NLE) for others.
-This suggests that the mechanism for LED can't be dropping conditions per se, but rather adjusting answers to nullify the condition effect.

-Second, it seems unlikely to me that we'll be able to perfectly eliminate the effect of a condition in all cases.
-Counts we can probably do alright, but there might be small errors do to machine precision or something for non-integer aggregates.
-Therefore we'll probably still need some kind of dynamic noise to protect against first derivative difference attacks.
-There may also be cases where we can't adjust aggregate outputs at all.

-> TODO: Note: Sebastian doesn't necessarily agree.
-We'll find out as we try things out.

-Given this, the basic idea now is to detect LE conditions using a noisy threshold, build dynamic layers as described above (use condition semantics of NLE conditions), and adjust aggregate outputs based on LE conditions.

-> TODO: Determine whether adjusting the aggregate output allows us to eliminate the need for the AID noise layers, or reduce noise.
-This might be a good noise reduction technique for common cases.
+Low-Effect Detection (LED) finds conditions or groups of conditions where the rows affected by those conditions are comprised of very few distinct AIDs.
+LED then removes the effect of those conditions.
+LED works on a per-bucket basis because conditions that may be LE for some buckets are not LE for others.

+LED defends against difference attacks that operate by removing conditions from a query (and comparing the answer with the query that includes the conditions).
+The effect of removing a condition or set of conditions from a query is that of forcing the conditions to be always true or always false.
+Removing a positive OR (por) has the effect of setting the condition to false, and removing a positive AND (pand) has the effect of setting the condition to true.
+Although only certain combinations of condition-to-boolean make sense in an attack, the LED mechanism itself doesn't explicitly need to check for this.
+As such, the LED mechanism doesn't need to understand the query condition logic per se.

+LED works in two steps.
+First, it finds combinations of condition booleans where the rows included or excluded by that combination pertain to very few AIDs (fewer than some threshold).
+If such combinations exist, then LED emulates what would happen if an analyst forced any given condition or set of conditions to be always true or always false.
+If doing so affects only the rows associated with the combination (i.e. causes them to be included instead of excluded or vice versa), and no other rows, then LED emulates the inclusion/exclusion of those rows, and modifies the aggregates accordingly.

+## Dynamic noise layers

+Even with LED, there is still a need for dynamic noise layers (in addition to static noise layers).
+See section [Dynamic noise layers](#dynamic-noise-layers) for an explanation for why.
+(Though note that Publish does not need dynamic noise layers.)

+The basic rules for dynamic noise layers are:

+1. Every condition has a dynamic noise layer.
+This is true even when the condition is LE (including zero effect).
+2. The seed material for dynamic noise layers is generated on conditions *after* LED is executed.
+In other words, on the conditions that exist after rows have been flipped.

+Note that this document proposes seeding dynamic noise layers from the combined seed material of the conditions.
+This is in contrast to the old method of using the set of distinct AIDs.
+The reason for this proposed change is because it may be complex or costly to determine the set of distinct AIDs after flipping rows (again, see [Dynamic noise layers](#dynamic-noise-layers)).

+> TODO: Make sure it is the case that dynamic noise seed materials can be based on conditions evaluated individually and not in groups.
+Or indeed whether this matters at all.

 ## Identifying LE conditions using combinations